* Euro falls vs firmer dollar as risk appetite fades

 By Anooja Debnath

-and spending cuts late on Tuesday pushed down the dollar,
+recession-inducing tax hikes and spending cuts late on Tuesday,

-dollar is often favoured at times of market uncertainty and
+But the dollar, often favoured at times of market

-strategists said it could see further gains in coming weeks.
+Analysts said this could lift the dollar in coming weeks.

 "The reality is that budget talks will continue for the next